-Intraductal papillary mucinous cancer (IPMN) is a cancer of the pancreas that is associated with growth within the pancreatic duct and production of mucin.
-Intraductal papillary mucinous cancer can sometimes present as a cyst or mucinous cystic neoplasm (MCN).
-Diagnostic criteria have been published to help surgeons know which patients need surgery.
-These criteria usually involve anatomic identification based on imaging cyst, size of the cyst, the presence of a nodule, architectural changes, obstruction of the main duct, and presence of pain, jaundice, or any other symptoms.
+Intraductal papillary mucinous neoplasms (IPMN) are cystic neoplasms of the pancreas that grow within the pancreatic ducts and produce mucin.
+They have the potential to become malignant, for that reason; diagnostic criteria have been published to identify which patients will require surgical resection.
+The criteria usually involves anatomic identification based on imaging including the size of the cyst, the presence of a nodule, architectural changes, obstruction of the main duct, and presence of symptoms.

-Like most cancers, IPMN is thought to progress from a benign neoplasm to malignancy through DNA damage/mutation.
+IPMNs are thought to progress from benign neoplasms to invasive cancers through DNA damage/mutation.
 The damaged DNA lose protective factors and undergo malignant degeneration leading to uncontrolled growth and convalescence.
 KRAS and/or GNAS mutations have been identified in IPMNs.
 IPMNs can invovle the main pancreatic duct, a branch duct or sometimes it can involve both and is conisdered a mixed duct type.
 In all cases of main branch duct type involvement, surgical resection is recommended.
 Branch duct type cases may be observed.
-Branch duct type IPMNs are generally believed to carry less risk of malignancy compared to main duct system IPMN.
+Branch duct type IPMNs are generally believed to carry less risk of malignancy compared to main duct IPMNs .

-Only surgery can be done to treat patients with IPMN of the pancreas with high-grade dysplasia or IPMNs that have progressed to invasive carcinoma.
+Surgery is inidcated in patients with IPMNs and high-grade dysplasia or IPMNs that have progressed to invasive carcinoma.
 Surgery is recommended for all mucinous neoplasms and main duct neoplasms.
-In cases of branch duct neoplasm cysts, observation may be elected.
+In cases of branch duct cysts, observation may be elected.
 For patients with invasive ductal adenocarcinoma of the pancreas, postresection adjuvant therapy improves survival, even in patients with positive margins or involved lymph nodes.
 There is controversy as to the best adjuvant strategy.
 Due to the significant morbidity and mortality associated with pancreaticoduodenectomy or distal pancreatectomy, the patient's and surgeon's decision to perform surgery should include factors such as the patient's age and general health, the malignant risk of the lesion, and the suspicion for malignancy.
 Cysts not meeting criteria for resection are typically followed with surveillance imaging .

 If the main duct is greater than or equal to 1.5 cm, suitable patients should undergo surgical resection.
 If the whole duct is affected, then total pancreatectomy is the treatment of choice.
-If the head of the pancreas is affected, then Whipple is the operation of choice.
+If the head of the pancreas is affected, then Whipple's procedure (pancreaticoduodenectomy) is the operation of choice.
 If the tail of the pancreas is affected, then distal pancreatectomy plus or minus splenectomy may be warranted.

 For operative technique, an upper midline incision is made, once, inside the abdomen, entrance to lesser sac is created with harmonic scalpel.
 Kocherization of the duodenum performed.
-Once pancreas identified, the tissue is dissected where IPMN of the pancreas is involved.
-As much as possible, the pancreas parenchyma should be preserved to ameliorate the side effect of diabetes mellitus secondary to missing pancreas tissue.
+Once the pancreas is identified, the tissue is dissected where the IPMN is involved.
+As much as possible, the pancreatic parenchyma should be preserved to ameliorate the side effects of diabetes mellitus and exocrine insufficiency secondary to missing pancreatic tissue.
 One trick for intraoperative surgery is to palpate the duct of the pancreas.
-If feels dilated, has to be resected as it needs to be assumed that it is dilated due to increased mucin production (abnormal), therefore has to be resected.
+If it feels dilated, then it has to be resected as it needs to be assumed that it is dilated due to increased mucin production (abnormal).
 Confirm negative margins with a frozen section by sending to pathology.

-There is no role for radiation treatment in intraductal papillary mucinous neoplasm.
+There is no role for radiation in the management of IPMNs.

-Staging needs to be completed with computed tomography (CT) of the chest, abdomen, and pelvis with intravenous contrast.
+Staging needs to be completed with CT of the chest, abdomen, and pelvis with intravenous contrast.

-The 5-year survival for intraductal papillary mucinous neoplasm is about 45% to 50%.
-Much better than pancreatic adenocarcinoma 5-year survival of 30% .
+The 5-year survival for IPMNs is about 45% to 50% in comparison to pancreatic adenocarcinoma's 5-year survival of 30% .

 Early ambulation is recommended postoperatively.
 Drain placed at surgery should be removed after the oral diet is advanced and the patient tolerates a regular diet without increase of drain output.
 If there is suspicion for a pancreatic fistula, fluid should be tested for amylase and lipase which are expected to be elevated.

-Physical therapy, occupational therapy, nutritional consultations may be suggested.
+Physical therapy, occupational therapy and nutritional consultations may be suggested.

 Patients need diabetes education.
 The patient needs to closely follow up with his primary care provider for diabetes management and prevention.
 Patients who smoke need to be given resources to quit smoking.